Lancaster Insurance Pride of Ownership

 The car with the most visitor votes wins with trophies awarded for first, second and third place.
 The first place winner will be invited to display their car at the next edition of the show.

-Andrew Evanson, Senior Operations Manager of Lancaster Insurance, sponsors of the Pride of Ownership, said: “This competition is an integral part of the show and a real highlight of the weekend for many visitors.
+Yvonne Gosney, Senior Trading Manager of Lancaster Insurance, sponsors of the Pride of Ownership, said: “This competition is an integral part of the show and a real highlight of the weekend for many visitors.
 There have been some outstanding winners and participants over the years and we know there’s still some real gems out there waiting for their time to shine."

 Find out more about Lancaster Insurance.